Travel Money Guide: Singapore

-Prepaid travel money cards let you to load Australian dollars and exchange the money to a foreign currency via a convenient online portal.
-Singapore dollars are a supported currency on almost all travel money cards — the Suncorp, Australia Post and American Express prepaid travel cards don’t support spending in Singapore dollars.
+Prepaid travel money cards allow you to load Australian Dollars and exchange the money to a foreign currency via a convenient online portal.
+Singapore Dollars are a supported currency on almost all travel money cards — the Suncorp, Australia Post and American Express prepaid travel cards don't support spending in Singapore Dollars.

 - Tip: Prepaid travel cards are dual card accounts, meaning you'll receive an additional card.
 The second card acts as a backup for the first.

 Most Australian debit cards will charge a currency conversion fee when you carry out a transaction in a currency other than Australian Dollars as well as an international ATM withdrawal fee when you use an ATM.
 The Citibank Plus Transaction Account doesn't charge any of these fees.
 It also comes with the benefit of fee-free international money transfers to a number of countries.
 The Citibank Plus is as good at home as it is overseas, you can withdraw free of charge from any Citibank, Westpac, St.George, BankSA and Bank of Melbourne ATM in Australia.
 Citibank operates more than 250 ATMs in Singapore.
 These ATMs are evenly distributed throughout the islands of Singapore, so you shouldn't have to look too far to find a Citibank ATM.
 Withdrawing from one of these ATMs will mean you can access cash for the same price as Australia — even cheaper in some cases.

 - Tip: Singapore bank ATMs do not charge an ATM operator fee.

 Travelling to Singapore with an Australian credit card